Returning users make up a huge proportion of traffic to sites and products that have customer account functionality.

 As you can see, it's subjective, as it asks about how the participant perceived the difficulty or ease of the task.
 This means that the data is interesting from an attitudinal standpoint, as the customer is reporting this data themselves.

-So again, similar to the time-to-click histogram, we're looking at these SEQ results to see the shape of the response spread.
+Similar to the time-to-click histogram, we're looking at these SEQ results to see the shape of the response spread.

 Here, with the high number of 6 and 7 responses towards the 'Extremely easy' end of the scale, it looks like a positive result.

 In summary, a good performance from the control